kchuah/coding-challenge-test-submission/README.md

 ### React

 - [ ] Write a custom hook to set form fields in a more generic way.
-- [ ] Fetch addresses based on houseNumber and postCode.
+- [ ] Fetch addresses based on houseNumber and postcode.
 Do not introduce any additional 3rd party libraries to do this.
 - [ ] Create generic `<Form />` component to display form rows, legend and a submit button.
 - [ ] Create an `<ErrorMessage />` component for displaying an error message.
 - [ ] Add a button to clear all form fields.
 Button must look different from the default primary button, see design.